pmcmaster/astropix/README.md

 ## Caveats
 #### API Key Security
 The API key I use to access APOD is not stored in the app, but is not very well hidden either.
-It's hosted in plain text on a server.
+It's hosted (with some very superficial scrambling) on a server.
 Not secure.
 Any even slightly more sensitive usage, such as any form of personal data, would require more careful treatment.

 #### YouTube link
 Normally pressing on the YouTube logo at the bottom-right of the embedded player (in other apps) opens the video in at-least YouTube in the browser, or (if installed) in the YouTube app.
 That does not work in my webview player and I don't know why.
 Possibly some inter-app permissions entitlement missing?